 • Support for welfare and work-life balance

-• Annual performance assessment
+• Annual performance evaluation

 FORNITORI